Nickyg56/trax-app/README.md

 # Trax Client

-Trax is an application designed to make project management more easy and efficient.
+Trax is an application designed to make project management easier and more efficient.
 Users can quickly create an account and start managing projects with their peers.

 Live App: Coming soon.